Menstrual disorders include:

 Secondary dysmenorrhea can be caused by a number of medical conditions.
 Common causes of secondary dysmenorrhea include:

 Endometriosis is the condition in which the tissue that normally lines the uterus (endometrium) grows on other areas of the body, causing pain and irregular bleeding.

 There are many possible causes for heavy bleeding:

 Fibroid tumors may not need to be removed if they are not causing pain, bleeding excessively, or growing rapidly.

 Normal causes of skipped or irregular periods include pregnancy, breastfeeding, hormonal contraception, and perimenopause.
 Skipped periods are also common during adolescence, when it may take a while before ovulation occurs regularly.
 Consistently absent periods may be due to the following factors:

 If the ovaries produce too much androgen (hormones such as testosterone) a woman may develop male characteristics.
 This ovarian imbalance can be caused by tumors in the ovaries or adrenal glands, or polycystic ovarian disease.
 Virilization may include growth of excess body and facial hair, amenorrhea (loss of menstrual period) and changes in body contour.

 Age plays a key role in menstrual disorders.
 Girls who start menstruating at age 11 or younger are at higher risk for severe pain, longer periods, and longer menstrual cycles.
-Adolescents may develop amenorrhea before their ovulation cycles become regular.

 Women who are approaching menopause (perimenopause) may also skip periods.
 Occasional episodes of heavy bleeding are also common as women approach menopause.